 3. RUSH cataloging for “in process” status books:

 a.
 Cataloging staff will locate the book and complete the processing of the book.
-If a staff member is not available, please consult the Head of Acquisitions or the Head of Technical Services.
+If a staff member is not available, please consult the Head of Acquisitions or the Head of Content Services.

 b.
 First search the item in the catalog, determine whether the item has been cataloged and whether the item has an item or order record.
 The search for the book is determined by the type of order and when the item record has been created: